 AI Model Training¶

 WEBKNOSSOS allows you to train your own AI models for image segmentation.
-This feature is currently in early access.
+Watch this step-by-step tutorial to get started with custom training:

 Preparing Your Annotations¶